 Since lettering is completely analog, we won’t need any computers for this tutorial!
 Put those things aside while we train your eyes to notice the subtleties and basics of typography.

-Additionally, since this is a beginner class focused around lettering and typography, I will be using some terms some of you may not know.
+Since this is hand lettering for beginners, it's focused on lettering and typography.
+I'll be using some terms you may not know.
 Here is a list of terms you may want to read up on if you're not sure what they are:

 And here is a list of things to reference that may help you understand the topics I'm describing below: